 GCP CIS 1.2 benchmark version now available - The compliance policies for GCP now include CIS version 1.2.

-- Activate these new benchmarks by adding an additional role and permission to the Lacework compliance service account.
-See the GCP CIS 1.2 Additions section in Create a GCP Service Account and Grant Access for instructions.
+- Activate these new benchmarks by adding an additional permission to the Lacework Compliance service account custom role.
+See the GCP CIS 1.2 Addition section in Create a GCP Service Account and Grant Access for instructions.

 Note: If you are an existing customer and you've integrated through Lacework terraform provider, re-run

-terraform applyto upgrade modules and automatically apply the new permissions.
+terraform applyto upgrade modules and automatically apply the new permission.
 See GCP Compliance and Audit Trail Integration - Terraform Using Google Cloud Shell.

 - These CIS 1.2 benchmarks are suppressed by default.
 Switch them on by going to the GCP Compliance Reports page (Compliance > GCP > Reports) and selecting Actions > Advanced Suppression on any of the benchmark rules.
 The GCP CIS 1.2 benchmarks are shown in the format of